LogoSSoftech/django_template/README.md

 ## Run your project locally

+**You must have already installed an configured your potgresql database**

 - Uncomment the `DEBUG = False` constant in settings

 - Uncomment too the `DATABASES` dict below `### FOR RUN LOCALLY ####` section and set  the values with the respective data in settings